MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 read :: a -> String
 ```

-The type can sometimes not be infereed by GHCi, therefore adding the type hints can be useful.
+The type can sometimes not be inferred by GHCi, therefore adding the type hints can be useful.

 ```haskell
 > read "('a'.
 False)" :: (Char, Bool)